 - To prepare the gochujang: Mix the hot pepper paste, honey and sesame oil together and set aside.
 Taste and adjust any ingredients as needed.
 Sprinkle with sesame seeds if desired.

 - To serve the bibimbap: Place some rice in each serving bowl and place each vegetable topping around the edge of the bowl.
 Top with a fried egg and garnish with the gim and sprinkle on some roasted sesame seeds and scallions.
 Serve with the gochujang sauce.
-Mix in as little or as much gochujang as you like.
 Enjoy!